Chocolate Covered Pretzels – so simple to make, yet always a crowd-pleaser!

 And pink + red sprinkles for Valentine’s Day!

 My favorite pretzels to cover in chocolate are pretzel rods or honey-wheat pretzel twists.
 I find that pretzel rods or sticks are much easier to dip, but feel free to use any pretzel of choice.
+You could even use traditional pretzel twists and add them to chocolate covered pretzel cookies!

 You can get creative and use toppings other than sprinkles like crushed oreos, crushed candy canes, crushed nuts, or mini m&ms.